 The onset of gout discomfort tends to happen quickly, with pain peaking between the first 4-12 hours of a flare-up.
 Symptoms can linger for days in some cases.

-Top rated podiatrist NJ Dr. Petkov and the team at Premier Podiatry offer several gout treatment solutions to decrease your inflammation and pain level, as well as to prevent future issues.
+Top-rated podiatrist Dr. Petkov and the team at Premier Podiatry offer several gout treatment solutions to decrease your inflammation and pain level, as well as to prevent future issues.
 After all, if it’s left untreated, gout can lead to permanent joint damage and inflammation, possibly even a deformity.
 Your personalized gout treatment plan may involve:

 Because diet and maintaining a healthy weight are critical for getting through a gout flare-up and preventing another one, the Premier Podiatry team also helps you with dietary and weight loss planning to help lessen your risk of future gout pain.
 Take toe joint pain seriously and contact Premier Podiatry before your gout gets out of hand and you find yourself permanently disabled.